Frequently asked questions about Azure Kubernetes Service (AKS)

 To enable this architecture, each AKS deployment spans two resource groups:

-- This second resource group, such as MC_myResourceGroup_myAKSCluster_eastus, contains all of the infrastructure resources associated with the cluster.
+- The second resource group, such as MC_myResourceGroup_myAKSCluster_eastus, contains all of the infrastructure resources associated with the cluster.
 These resources include the Kubernetes node VMs, virtual networking, and storage.
 By default, the node resource group has a name like MC_myResourceGroup_myAKSCluster_eastus.
 AKS automatically deletes the node resource whenever the cluster is deleted, so it should only be used for resources which share the cluster's lifecycle.